WilmerLab/wilmerlab.github.io/_pages/people.md

     excerpt: "*Graduate Student*<br>

     **Brian in screening materials for electronic conductivity.**
-    He received his B.S. degree in Chemical Engineering from Lehigh University in 2016.
-Previosuly he worked on designing nanostrucutred electrodes for lithium metal batteries.
-Presently he is investigating how to screen MOFs based on electornic conductivity."
+    He received his B.S. degree in Chemical Engineering from Lehigh University in 2016 where he worked on synthesizing nanoporous films.
+He also worked on designing nanostructured electrodes for lithium metal batteries.
+Presently, he is investigating how to screen MOFs based on their electronic properties."
   - image_path: /assets/img/people/MicheleneProfilePic.jpg
     alt: "Michelene Saliba"
     title: "Michelene Saliba"
     excerpt: "*Undergraduate Researcher*<br>

     **Michelene is designing gas sensors for the detection of lung cancer biomarkers.**
-    She is currently working towards a degree in Biology from Carlow University in Pittsburgh."
+    She is currently working towards a degree in Biology from Carlow University in Pittsburgh, PA."

 alumni:
   - image_path: /assets/img/people/GenesisProfilePic.jpg